nadyka/MarketMomentum/README.md

 # MarketMomentum

 MarketMomentum is a financial analysis tool built with Python and Streamlit.
 It allows users to analyze the performance of stocks over a specified date range, compare them to a benchmark, and generate custom reports with various metrics and visualizations.
+Based on formulas from the popular Quantstats repository which can be found here: https://github.com/ranaroussi/quantstats

 ## Features